 Prevention and treatment

 In order to prevent the damage of the kidneys due to chronic kidney disease, it is very important that we take care of the risk factors.
-There are certain things such as genetic disorder that cannot be prevented and only the treatment of the disease could be done.
+There are certain things such as genetic disorders that cannot be prevented and only the treatment of the disease could be done.
 But risk factors like high blood pressure, obesity, and high blood sugar level can be prevented so that the CKD can be eliminated.
 However, Ayurvedic treatment for chronic kidney disease would always be there to help you in danger.

 The treatment of Ayurveda is inclusive of therapeutic herbs that can provide strength to the kidneys and restore/rectify all the damages.
 Apart from the herbal medicines, it is also important to be cautious of the diet so that speedy recovery can be done.
 A person suffering from chronic kidney disease should refrain from eating food items rich in sodium, potassium, magnesium, and protein.
 Excess of these nutrients inside the body would exert pressure on the kidneys and worsen the condition.
 As kidneys cannot filter waste during CKD, these nutrients can also accumulate within the kidneys in the form of toxins and create more damage.
 In addition, according to the guidelines of chronic kidney disease treatment in Ayurveda, one should also practice yoga and meditation and refrain from doing heavy exercises.